rgherta/k8s-libvirt/README.md

 Ansible is a good alternative for this and other use cases.
 In post_run.tf we generate the inventory.ini file that contains a list of all hosts and their ips.
 This file together with private ssh keys are copied onto ansible folder.

 Kubernetes installation itself is done using ansible.
-To override the default make sure to edit **k8s.yml** or give as inline arguments like below
+To override the default make sure to edit **k8s.yml** or give as inline arguments like below, Make sure ssh keys have the correct owner.

 ```
 romh@fedora:infra$   cd ../ansible/